UMMA (United Marine Manufacturers Association, Inc.) is an association

 demand and our Members receive the highest possible level of service.

-We are now a mature organization and are not aggressively looking for
+UMMA is now a mature organization and are not aggressively looking for

 new Members.
 However, we continue to be interested in good boat-builders,